markchatting/Bias-Adjusted-OC-Stock-Model/README.md

 ### **Usage:**
-Run the scripts in sequence to generate bias-adjusted predictors, train models, and estimate OC stock.
+Run the scripts to generate bias-adjusted predictors, train models, and estimate OC stock.

 ### **Citation:**
 If you use this repository, please cite: